Free scalar correlators in de Sitter via the stochastic approach beyond slow roll: Introduction

 The paper is organised as follows.
 In Section \ref{sec:stochastic_approach}, we begin with a brief overview of Starobinsky and Yokoyama's original approach before extending it beyond the overdamped limit.
-In Section \ref{sec:qft_comparison}, we derive general expressions for the stochastic correlators and show that the cut-off procedure does not correctly evaluate the noise contribution beyond the overdamped limit.
-Instead, we propose a more general approach which doesn't rely on the introduction of a cut-off but instead requires us to match our stochastic correlators with the leading asymptotic behaviour of their QFT counterparts.
-Hence, we find that the stochastic approach can reproduce the quantum correlators for any mass to leading order in the asymptotic expansion of large spacetime separations for free fields.
-Finally, Section \ref{sec:discussion} will comment on these results.\\
+In Section \ref{sec:qft_comparison}, we solve the stochastic system and compare it with the full quantum field theory.
+Finally, we discuss our findings and conclusions in Section \ref{sec:discussion}.\\